/Physical Modeling/Fundamental/Isothermal Liquid/Elements/Variable Local Restriction (IL)

 ρρρ

-and are pressures at ports A and B respectively.
+and — pressure at ports A and B respectively.

-- cross-sectional area at ports A and B.
+— the cross-sectional area at ports A and B.

-- critical pressure drop for transition between laminar and turbulent flow regimes.
+— the critical pressure drop for the transition between laminar and turbulent flow modes.

 — critical Reynolds number.

-ν - kinematic viscosity of liquid at atmospheric pressure.
+ν — kinematic viscosity of a liquid at atmospheric pressure.

-ρ - average density of the liquid mixture.
+ρ — the average density of a mixture of liquids.

-ρ and ρ - values of liquid mixture density at ports A and B respectively.
-The equations used to calculate the density of the liquid mixture depend on the chosen isothermal liquid model.
+ρ and ρ — the density values of the liquid mixture at ports A and B, respectively.
+The equations used to calculate the density of a liquid mixture depend on the selected isothermal fluid model.

 — pressure loss coefficient.